-UMaine Day at the Legislature, Thursday, March 23, is approaching.
-It’s a day when Cooperative Extension gets to highlight our awesome programs, and 4-H is one of the best!
-It’s also a time for youth to get actively involved in their democracy, to see how and who makes decisions that impact our state and to be involved in that process themselves.
-4-Hers age 13 or older are encouraged to serve as Honorary Pages.
-The Maine 4-H program has up to 22 slots for Honorary Pages and registration is first come, first serve with a deadline of March 3.
+UMaine Day at the Legislature, Tuesday, January 29, is approaching.
+It’s a day where Cooperative Extension gets to highlight our awesome programs, and 4-H is one of the best!
+Since legislators like to see 4-H members from their districts, 4-Hers (age 13 or older) are encouraged to serve as Honorary Pages.
+The Maine 4-H program has up to 30 slots for Honorary Pages.

 What does a page do?
 Legislators are constantly communicating and making decisions while in session and pages make that communication possible.
 Pages hand out information packets or place the paper information on their desks.
 Pages will also run communication and documents directly from legislator to legislator.
 If you are interested in serving as a page, please contact Diana at 207-622-7546 or firstname.lastname@example.org.